syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Styles.md

 ### Change the color of the resizing indicator

 You can change the color of the resizing indicator using the GetResizingIndicatorColor override of the `DataGridStyle` class.
-The following code example illustrates how to change the color of the ResizingIndicator in `SfDataGrid`.
+The following code example illustrates how to change the color of the ResizingIndicator in SfDataGrid.

 {% highlight c# %}